Spaceghost/fx/README.md

 Edit the `db/functions/uppercase_users_name_v01.sql` file with the SQL statement that defines your function.

+Let's suppose you want to add a custom operator called `+` for jsonb datatypes.

 Next, let's add a trigger called `uppercase_users_name` to call our new function each time we `INSERT` on the `users` table.